The Employment Law Review: Norway

-In addition to parental leave with benefits from the National Insurance Scheme, a parent is entitled to up 12 months' unpaid leave following each birth.
+In addition to the parental leave with benefits from the National Insurance Scheme, a parent is entitled to up 12 months' unpaid leave for each birth.

 As an employee is entitled to parental benefits from the National Insurance Scheme, the employer is not obliged to pay any salary to the employee during parental leave.
-However, because the parental benefits are capped at a particular sum, some employers voluntarily take on the obligation to pay the difference between the parental benefit and the employee's regular salary.
-Until May 2021, the benefits are capped at just under 610,000 kroner.
+However, because the parental benefits are capped at a particular sum, some employers voluntarily take on the obligation to pay the difference between the employee's regular salary and the parental benefit.
+Until May 2022, the benefits are capped at almost 640,000 kroner.